ThingPulse/docs/docs/guides/wifi-color-display-kit.md

 In one of the tabs the IDE opened [`settings.h`](https://github.com/ThingPulse/esp8266-weather-station-color/blob/master/settings.h).
 Go through the file and adjust the two handful of configuration parameters.
 They are all documented _inside_ the file directly.
 Everything should be self-explanatory.
-Most importantly you will need to set the Wunderground API key you obtained in a previous step.
+Most importantly you will need to set the OpenWeatherMap API key you obtained in a previous step.

 **Upload code to device**